bbertka/openai-gpt-review-analyzer/README.md

 # OpenAI GPT Review Analyzer

 This project integrates OpenAI's ChatGPT for foundational natural language processing tasks.
 It explores a microservices architecture, utilizing Python's programming flexibility alongside Flask's HTTP request management.
 The system incorporates Temporal for workflow management and Redis for data storage, establishing a scalable framework for data processing.
 This MVP is designed to process and analyze Amazon review datasets on a manageable scale, aiming to provide basic sentiment analysis and insights.
+For more deep dive into the application itself, please follow this link [THEORY.md](docs/THEORY.md)

 ## Implementation Overview